davidjosearaujo/dissertation/docs/3GPP Specification/Security architecture and procedures for 5G system - 33.501.md

 A **UE behind a 5G-RG can use either the untrusted non-3GPP access** as defined in TS 23.502 clause 4.12.2.2, or trusted N3GPP-access as defined in TS 23.502 clause 4.12a.2.2.

 A **UE connecting to the 5G-RG or FN-RG via WLAN supporting IEEE 802.1X can use the NSWO authentication procedure** as specified in Annex S of the present document.
+## 7B.7 Authentication for AUN3 devices behind 5G-RG
+An AUN3 device behind 5G-RG, as defined in TS 23.316, shall be registered to the 5GC by the 5G-RG and shall be authenticated by 5GC using EAP-AKA’, as specified in RFC 5448